New Managers Can Be Better Coaches

 3. Don’t Take Over the Conversation

-You may have great observations and lots of relevant stories to tell but doesn’t this approach smack of a lecture rather than a teachable moment?
+You may have great observations and lots of relevant stories to tell, but doesn’t this approach smack of a lecture rather than a teachable moment?

 Check in frequently to see that the employee understands and is taking things in.
 Ask questions and listen well.
 Your role as a manager and coach is not to provide answers but to lead your team toward self-revelation and improved behavior.

-4. Similar Situations Help Paint a Picture
+4. Use Similar Situations to Help Paint a Picture

-Often employees are unaware of the effect their behavior has on others.
+Often employees are unaware of how their behavior impacts those around them.
 If you can use a similar example of how someone else behaved, it may help them understand how they make others feel.
-If they are impatient and interrupt team members during meetings, for example, try to find a time when they were treated similarly.

-#5.
-Tailor Your Approach.
+5. Tailor Your Approach

 Carefully consider the individual employee as you plan your coaching conversation.
 Too lengthy an explanation will quickly bore a “Type A” personality.
-Too brief a commentary will leave a detailed analytical type with lots of questions.
+Too brief a commentary will leave a detailed analytical person with lots of questions.

 Your role as a manager and coach is to adapt your communication style to the style of your team member in a way that helps them to succeed.